 - We can do it in both directions here, and this protocol is either going to be FTP, sFTP, or TFTP.

 - FTP is a File Transfer Protocol, SFTP is a Secure File Transfer Protocol, and TFTP is a Trivial File Transfer Protocol.

 - FTP and SFTP are pretty similar to one another.
-These protocols will transfer files from one device to the other, and there is client and server software specifically designed to do this.
+These protocols will transfer files from one device to the other, and client and server software is specifically designed to do this.

 - TFTP works a little bit differently.
-It’s really meant for sending tiny files between two devices or having simple setups where you can transfer a file quickly without worrying about authentication or having any issues with firewalls causing your traffic to be knocked down.
+It’s meant for sending tiny files between two devices or having simple setups where you can transfer a file quickly without worrying about authentication or firewall issues causing your traffic to be knocked down.

-- FTP and SFTP typically require both a username and a password in order to transfer these files.
+- FTP and SFTP typically require a username and password to transfer these files.
 TFTP does not require this.
-SFTP specifically here is going to encrypt the traffic.
+SFTP, specifically here, is going to encrypt the traffic.

-- FTP will use both ports 20 and 21; one is used for authentication; the other is used for transferring information.
-Port 22 is used for SFTP, and the reason for that is port 22 is actually the port number for another protocol we are going to look at called Secure Shell or SSH, and what happens here is we actually take the FTP protocol, and we put it inside of an SSH session, which allows us to encrypt traffic and is why the port numbers are the same for both SFTP and SSH.
+- FTP will use ports 20 and 21; one is used for authentication, the other for transferring information.
+Port 22 is used for SFTP, and the reason for that is port 22 is the port number for another protocol we are going to look at called Secure Shell or SSH, and what happens here is we take the FTP protocol.
+We put it inside an SSH session, which allows us to encrypt traffic, which is why the port numbers are the same for both SFTP and SSH.
 TFTP uses port number 69.

 3. Email Protocols (POP3, IMAP, SMTP)